Sudeten Germans: Munich Agreements

 Konrad Henlein met with Hitler in Berlin on 28 March 1938 and was told to raise demands that would be unacceptable to the Czechoslovak government.
 In the Carlsbad Decrees, issued on 24 April at the Carlsbad convention, the SdP demanded complete autonomy for the Sudetenland and freedom to profess Nazi ideology.
 If Henlein's demands had been granted, the Sudetenland would have been in a position to align itself with Nazi Germany.

 As the political situation worsened, the security in Sudetenland deteriorated.
 The region became the site of small-scale clashes between young SdP followers, equipped with arms smuggled from Germany, and police and border forces.
 In some places, the regular army was called in to pacify the situation.
 Nazi propaganda accused the Czech government and Czechs of atrocities on innocent Germans.
-The Czechoslovaki public started to prepare for an inevitable war, such as by training with gas masks.
+The Czechoslovak public started to prepare for an inevitable war, such as by training with gas masks.

 On 20 May, Czechoslovakia initiated a so-called "partial mobilization" (literally "special military precaution") in response to rumours of German troop movements.
 The army moved into position on the border.
 Western powers tried to calm down the situation and forced Czechoslovakia to comply with most of the Carlsbad Decrees.
 However the SdP, instructed to continue to push towards war, escalated the situation with more protests and violence.

 With the help of special Nazi forces, the Sudetendeutsche Freikorps (paramilitary groups trained in Germany by SS-instructors) took over some border areas and committed many crimes: they killed more than 110 Czechoslovaks (mostly soldiers and policemen) and kidnapped over 2,020 Czechoslovak citizens (including German antifascists), taking them to Nazi Germany.

 In August, British Prime Minister Neville Chamberlain sent Lord Runciman, a faithful appeaser, to Czechoslovakia to see if he could obtain a settlement between the Czechoslovak government and the Sudeten Germans.
 His mission failed because Henlein refused all conciliating proposals under secret orders by Hitler.